Rsquared2016/RocData/puppet/README.md

 Quick Guide on Server Deployment
 =======================================================
-When Adam and Andrew were working on this, we created a server image that had puppet pre-installed, and uploaded any necessary certificates.
-We recommend doing the same.
+When Andrew was working on server automation and autoscaling, he created a server image which had puppet pre-installed, uploaded the necessary puppet certificates (for the managed mode, you shouldn't need this in standalone mode).He recommends you do the same.

-### [  recommended  ] How to configure stand-alone nodes
+### [*recommended*] How to configure Stand-Alone nodes
 With standalone servers, all you have to do is download a puppet manifest and apply the configuration to the server.
 One of the most overlooked features in Puppet is the puppet executable.
 This allows you to both compile and apply